Jorenar/blog/2021-07-05-vla-pitfalls.md

 Due to all previously presented problems, some compiler providers decided to not fully support C99.
 The primary example is Microsoft with its MSVC.
-The C Standard's Committee also noticed the problem and with C11 revision all instances of VLAs were made optional; C2x is partially reverts that decision mandating VM types (aVLA are still optional; there is even a slight sentiment towards deprecating them entirely, but removing something from the, nomen omen,
+The C Standard Committee also noticed the problem and with C11 revision all instances of VLAs were made optional; C2x is partially reverts that decision mandating VM types (aVLA are still optional; there is even a slight sentiment towards deprecating them entirely, but removing something from the, nomen omen,